 Anti-capitalist?
-Pro-nationalist?
+Nationalist?
 Neither?
 Both?
 At times a little too politically ambivalent, the 18th entry in Toho’s Godzilla series features a complex time-travelling adventure, spectacular special effects sequences, and the return of one of Godzilla’s most famous adversaries, King Ghidorah.

 Godzilla vs King Ghidorah is a film that, whilst highly entertaining, trips over itself in its handling of its time travel material.
 It also struggles to maintain consistency in its approach to unfettered capitalism, as well as its political attitudes towards characters like Shindo who have clear links to Japan’s imperial past.

-Time travel is fictional, and so there is an argument to be made that any comment on its legitimacy or realism in a piece of fiction is redundant.
+Time travel is fictional, and so there is an argument to be made that any comment on its legitimacy or realism in fiction is redundant.
 On the other hand, the use of time travel in Godzilla vs King Ghidorah is arguably a non-sequitur, and so the discussion becomes somewhat necessary.
-The primary point of contention is that once our protagonists return to present day Japan, everyone is still aware of Godzilla despite it having been supposedly erased from history.
+The primary point of contention is that once our protagonists return to present day Japan, everyone is still aware of Godzilla despite it having been erased from history.
 Glenchiko offers a throw-away line in explanation, commenting that Godzilla’s creation was ‘inevitable’ given the 20th century’s proliferation of nuclear material.
-Indeed, Terasawa also discovers that a Russian nuclear submarine sank in the Bering Strait in the 1970s, likely the cause of mutating a new Godzilla.
-The issue is that Glenchiko’s remark and Terasawa’s findings aren’t prescient enough.
-With Godzilla’s theoretical removal from history playing such a key point to this story, assigning his reappearance such relatively throw-away explanations is unsatisfying.
-Had emphasis been placed on either of these explanations (which do make sense), the parameters of the film’s time-travel would be easier to grasp.
-Moreover, perhaps making more of Glenchiko’s comments about nuclear proliferation and the inevitable nature of Godzilla would have allowed the film to make a more nuanced point about mankind’s reckless use of nuclear material.
-Instead, the film’s writing is left not with plot holes as some have claimed, but moments of missed opportunity and frustrating ambiguity.
+Indeed, Terasawa also discovers that a Russian nuclear submarine sank in the Bering Strait in the 1970s, likely the cause of Godzilla’s reappearance (or, is it his first appearance?).

 Ultimately, Godzilla vs King Ghidorah can be enjoyed as an exciting, intriguing, and fun science-fiction story, despite some shortcomings in writing and tone.
 The film may stumble in crafting a wholly satisfying time travel plot point, though the film is not entirely hurt by it either.
 On the contrary, the film’s central time travel plot device is one of the film’s greatest points of engagement.
 The monsters are a stunning sight to behold, and despite some slow pacing during their fight sequences, the film’s special effects are spectacular.
-From a political reading, the film is unsatisfying in its inability to clearly define its political standpoint.
+From a political reading, the film is unsatisfying in its inability to clearly define its standpoint.
 This is not to argue that all films should strive to present definite political leanings, but given Shindo’s active role in Japan’s wartime history, such a take is uncomfortable to watch.
 This is a character who proudly leads a platoon under a fascist and nationalist regime, one aligned with Nazi Germany.
 Granted, Shindo is not written as a likeable or good character, and his death at the hands of Godzilla is arguably a violent rejection of his politics, but having none of the main protagonists outright take issue with his past or who he is as a person is uncomfortable and frustrating.

 Godzilla vs King Ghidorah sadly suffers from its lack of cohesive elements, its indefinite presentations of politics and capitalism, and some rather slow pacing at times.
 However, stepping back, one can absolutely appreciate the film as an exciting time-travel adventure complete with impressive visuals and memorable moments.
 At the very least, the discussions and analysis that this film provokes are fascinating; and they alone warrant a renewed consideration.